Sana-2026/90DaysOfDevOps-2026/2026/day-50/day-50-k8s-setup.md

-# Kubernetes Challenge Tasks 🚀
+## Kubernetes Challenge Tasks 🚀

-## Task 1: Recall the Kubernetes Story
+### Task 1: Recall the Kubernetes Story

-Before touching a terminal, write down from memory:

-- Why was Kubernetes created?
+#### 1. Why was Kubernetes created?
 What problem does it solve that Docker alone cannot?

 ####  Docker made it easy to: